 The Discovery of the Norwich Tunnels

 It may surprise readers to know that the Norwich tunnels were never officially discovered.
 Although not common knowledge amongst everyone in Norfolk, the undercrofts of Norwich have actually been used by businesses for years.
-Ponds shoe shop which was formerly located on Castle Meadow (now where KindaKafe is), actually used to use the space below the shop for shoe storage.
+Ponds shoe shop which was formerly located where The Shoebox is used to use their undercroft for additional shoe storage.

-Norwich has the largest number of medieval undercrofts in the country and they are not that difficult to find (once you are looking for them)!
-The oldest of these undercrofts is in Wensum Lodge, Kings Street.
+Norwich has the largest number of medieval undercrofts in the country and they are not that difficult to find (once you begin looking for them)!
+The oldest of these undercrofts is in Wensum Lodge located in Kings Street.
 The interesting thing about this undercroft is that it is now open to the public in the form of Jurnet’s Bar.
 That’s right, you can even sink a beer there!

 Despite the sheer number of undercrofts dotted under the city, few of these are open regularly to the public.
-Heritage Open Days sometimes run tours to these otherwise off limits areas but the vast majority are unexplored and unvisited by the masses.
+Heritage Open Days sometimes run tours to these otherwise off-limits areas but sadly, they don’t appear to be regular.

 The Origins of the Norwich Underground Tour

-It is now possible to explore one of the undercrofts via guided tour.
-This tour, also known as the ‘hidden street’ tour is run by the Missing Kind Charity, located in KindaKafe on Castle Meadow.
+As I’ve already mentioned, it is now possible to explore one of the undercrofts via guided tour.
+This tour, also known as the Hidden Street tour is run by The Shoebox, formerly known as KindaKafe.

-This social enterprise aims to tackle exclusion and loneliness within the local community.
-They have a cafe which operates a ‘pay it forward’ scheme where you can donate a meal or a drink to somebody in need.
+When KindaKafe first opened on Castle Meadow in Norwich it was runny the Missing Kind charity.
+The social enterprise aimed to tackle exclusion and loneliness within the local community.
+KindaKafe was best known for operating a ‘pay it forward’ scheme that allowed visitors to donate a meal or a drink to somebody in need.

-As previously mentioned, before becoming the home of this social enterprise, the building which houses the Missing Kind and KindaKafe was home to the shoe shop, Ponds.
+Before becoming the home of this social enterprise, the building which houses The Shoebox was home to the shoe shop, Ponds.
 When they took on the building, the undercroft below the street also came with it.

 What Should I Expect from an Underground Norwich Tour?

-After meeting your group in KindaKafe, local historian Sarah Walker will take you down to visit the shop’s hidden street.
-Part of the undercroft is believed to have been a family home and workshop.
-This was once at street level, before the ditches surrounding Norwich Castle were filled in.
+After meeting your group in The Shoebox, local historian Sarah Walker will take you down to visit Castle Meadow’s hidden street.
+Part of the old Ponds undercroft is believed to have been a family home and workshop.
+This was once at street level before the ditches surrounding Norwich Castle were filled in.

 The tour is full of interesting facts about Norwich as well as medieval life.
 Sarah explains all about the executions that used to take place nearby and how this particular undercroft was used during the war.